bentiss/hid-replay-docs/RHEL.md

 As of now, all the builds are created on the hid-replay [copr](https://copr.fedoraproject.org/coprs/bentiss/hid-replay/)

-## Automatic installation of the copr repo (RHEL 7 and up)
+## Manual install of the copr repo for RHEL 7
-You first have to install dnf-plugins-core:

-	#> dnf install -y dnf-plugins-core

-Then enable the repo:

-	#> dnf copr enable bentiss/mtdiag-qt

-And finally install hid-replay:
+The [.repo](https://copr.fedoraproject.org/coprs/bentiss/hid-replay/repo/epel-7/bentiss-hid-replay-epel-7.repo) can be grabbed with the following command

+	#> curl https://copr.fedoraproject.org/coprs/bentiss/hid-replay/repo/epel-7/bentiss-hid-replay-epel-7.repo --output /etc/yum.repos.d/hid-replay.repo

+Then you can install it through:

-	#> dnf install hid-replay
+	#> yum install hid-replay

-## Manual install of the copr repo
+## Manual install of the copr repo for RHEL 6
-The [.repo](repo/hid-replay.repo) can also be grabbed from the webpage (replace epel-6 with the appropriate version, or refer to the [copr](https://copr.fedoraproject.org/coprs/bentiss/hid-replay/) page)
+The [.repo](https://copr.fedoraproject.org/coprs/bentiss/hid-replay/repo/epel-6/bentiss-hid-replay-epel-6.repo) can be grabbed with the following command

 	#> curl https://copr.fedoraproject.org/coprs/bentiss/hid-replay/repo/epel-6/bentiss-hid-replay-epel-6.repo --output /etc/yum.repos.d/hid-replay.repo

 Then you can install it through:

 	#> yum install hid-replay